-CHN supports policies that seek to reduce the disproportionately high unemployment rate for people with disabilities and create the opportunity for competitive integrated employment by means of workplace supports, job training, rehabilitation services, education-to-workforce transition programs, work incentives programs, Medicaid buy-ins, and ending the use of subminimum wages, and rigorous enforcement of the Americans with Disabilities Act (ADA) and other civil rights laws.
+CHN supports policies that seek to reduce the disproportionately high unemployment rate for people with disabilities and create the opportunity for competitive integrated employment by means of workplace supports, job training, rehabilitation services, education-to-workforce transition programs, work incentives programs, Medicaid buy-ins, ending the use of 14(c) certificates that allow employers to pay disabled workers subminimum wages, and rigorous enforcement of the Americans with Disabilities Act (ADA) and other civil rights laws.

-CHN supports policies that allow people with disabilities to build assets.
+CHN supports policies that enable people with disabilities to build financial security and pursue their economic goals.